Want to be more efficient?

 Do Outsource: Email Management

-As loan officers, the role you play in your organization means you get bombarded by internal communication that’s non stop.
+As a loan officer, the role you play in your organization means you get bombarded with nonstop internal communications.
+Even trivial things you would consider nonsense get cc’d to your inbox.

-A small fraction, maybe like 10% of those messages actually require you to take any meaningful action or response, right?
+Perhaps 10% of all those messages actually require you to take any meaningful action or response–right?

 Don’t Outsource: Agent Communications

-Don’t forget, we generate our own leads to empower ourselves, to unlock immense value potential for yourself, and to increase your indispensable utility to an organization.
+Don’t forget, we generate our own leads to empower ourselves, to unlock immense value potential, and to be indispensable to our organization.

 That doesn’t mean we do this so we don’t have to work with agents.